-Svetlyak-Class Patrol Boats, Russian Federation
+Svetlyak-Class Patrol Boats, Russia

 Svetlyak-class boats are in service with the navies of Russia, Vietnam and Slovenia.
 The class includes patrol boats and missile boat in three projects, respectively designated 10410, 10411 and 10412.
 The three variants were built in Russia at Almaz Shipbuilding, Vostochnaya Verf Shipyard and Yaroslavskiy Shipyard.